margunt/odata_mcp_go/README.md

 1. **STDIO (default)** - Standard input/output communication, used by Claude Desktop
 2. **HTTP/SSE** - HTTP server with Server-Sent Events for web-based clients

+> ⚠️ **Security Warning**: The HTTP/SSE transport currently does not include authentication.
+It should only be used in secure, trusted environments such as:
+> - Local development (localhost only)
+> - Private networks with proper firewall rules
+> - Behind a reverse proxy with authentication
+>
+> **Do NOT expose the HTTP transport directly to the internet without additional security measures.**

 #### Using HTTP/SSE Transport